ngocuong0105/pytest/README.md

 - pytest will run all files of the form test_*.py or *_test.py in the current directory and its subdirectories

+pytest features:
+- Support for the built-in assert statement instead of using special self.assert*() methods
+- Support for filtering for test cases
+- Ability to rerun from the last failing test

 ### What is a test?
 In the simplest terms, a test is meant to look at the result of a particular behavior, and make sure that result aligns with what you would expect.
 Behavior is not something that can be empirically measured, which is why writing tests can be challenging.